SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/crm-server.md

 SuperOffice Web, Customer Service, and Pocket CRM can all use a single NetServer or a separate NetServer for each.

-If the customer is to use windows clients locally on one or more computers, windows client installation is needed.
+If the customer is to use Windows clients locally on one or more computers, Windows client installation is needed.

 ## How to upgrade SuperOffice CRM Server to 8 with travel/satellites